Faculty Resources Guide

 Teaching is the heart of our work at Stonehill.
 Our small classes and student-centered approaches lend themselves to dynamic learning environments that inspire students and faculty alike.
 The College devotes considerable resources to insure that faculty have the support they need to thrive as educators.
 The following offices exist to support our teaching mission.

-If a faculty member has a concern about a student’s academic performance in class, the Office of Academic Services & Advising has an early intervention program that provides students assistance with study skills, time management, and other academic needs.
+If a faculty member has a concern about a student’s academic performance in class, Academic Advising has an early intervention program that provides students assistance with study skills, time management, and other academic needs.

-The Office of Accessibility Resources coordinates students’ requests for academic accommodations and communicates those needs to faculty.
-The ODS is available to answer faculty questions about how to implement particular accommodations as well as to discuss effective strategies for teaching students with various disabilities.
+Accessibility Services coordinates students’ requests for academic accommodations and communicates those needs to faculty.
+Accessibility Services is available to answer faculty questions about how to implement particular accommodations as well as to discuss effective strategies for teaching students with various disabilities.

 The Office of Community-Based Learning supports faculty in partnering with community organizations to create meaningful academic experiences for students that also benefit the community.
 The OCBL can consult with faculty about CBL course design, provide diversity and other trainings for students, and can connect faculty with various community partners.

 The Office of Counseling Services is available to consult with faculty who have concerns about a student’s well-being.
 The CTC can advise faculty about talking with a distressed student and directing students to appropriate support services.

 The Department of Information Technology maintains our classroom technologies, administers our Learning Management System, and supports faculty in adopting technologies that advance teaching and learning.
 Whether it’s to report a problem with a classroom computer or to consult about an innovative technology, faculty can call the IT Service Desk (508-565-1111) to be connected with a knowledgeable professional who has the right skills to help.